Retrofit and Replacement Installation vs. New Construction

 The contrast between replacement and new construction is sharpest in energy code application.
 A replacement boiler installed in an existing residential building is subject to minimum efficiency requirements under IECC Table R403.7 (or the equivalent adopted state code), but is not required to meet the whole-building energy modeling standards applicable to new residential construction.
 This carve-out is codified to avoid making routine equipment replacement economically prohibitive.

-For professionals navigating these classifications across multiple project types, the Installation Directory Purpose and Scope page describes how contractor categories and service types are organized within this reference network.
+For professionals navigating these classifications across multiple project types, the Installation Provider Network Purpose and Scope page describes how contractor categories and service types are organized within this reference network.

 Permit requirements, inspection sequences, and code adoption status vary by state and local jurisdiction.
-The How to Use This Installation Resource page provides guidance on interpreting directory listings in relation to local regulatory environments.
+The How to Use This Installation Resource page provides guidance on interpreting provider network providers in relation to local regulatory environments.

 References